Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Validation on synthetic data

 \subsection{Hardware}

-All the methods compared in this section have been run on multiple compute nodes of Cirrus, one of the UK's Tier2 HPC services\footnote{\url{https://epsrc.ukri.org/research/facilities/hpc/tier2/}}.
-Cirrus is an SGI ICE XA system composed of 280 compute nodes, each with two 2.1~GHz, 18-core, Intel Xeon E5-2695 (Broadwell) series processors.
-The compute nodes have 256~GB of memory shared between the two processors.
+All the methods compared in this section have been run on compute nodes of Cirrus, one of the UK's Tier2 HPC services\footnote{\url{https://epsrc.ukri.org/research/facilities/hpc/tier2/}}.
+Cirrus is an SGI ICE XA system composed of 280 compute nodes, each with two 2.1~GHz, 18-core, Intel Xeon E5-2695 (Broadwell) series processors (36 CPU cores in total per node).
+The compute nodes have 256~Gigabyte of memory shared between the two processors.
 The system has a single Infiniband FDR network connecting nodes with a bandwidth of 54.5~GB/s.

-The different methods have been applied in the following setting.
-For all the experiments, SARA uses 12 CPU cores to reconstruct each single channel, based on the parallelization strategy proposed by~\citet{Onose2016}: 1 master CPU core, 2 CPU cores for the data-fidelity terms and 9 CPU cores to handle the average sparsity terms (associated with the nine bases of the SARA dictionary).
-HyperSARA and Faceted HyperSARA have been applied in the following configuration, given the different number of visibilities considered in the two simulation scenarios.

-\begin{itemize} \item \textit{Spatial faceting}: HyperSARA addresses the full problem~\eqref{eq:problem}-\eqref{eq:hypersara0} with 22 CPU cores: 1 master CPU core, 20 CPU cores for the data fidelity terms (1 CPU core per data term), and 1 CPU core for the regularization term.
-To address each sub-problem in~\eqref{eq:problem-split-subcube}, Faceted HyperSARA uses 20 CPU cores for the data fidelity terms (1 CPU core per data channel), and 1 CPU core for each of the $\nfacet$ facets.
-The master process runs on one of the hyperthreads of the node (logical core) to ensure communication synchronizations.

-\item \textit{Spectral faceting}: HyperSARA addresses the full problem~\eqref{eq:problem}-\eqref{eq:hypersara0} with 7 CPU cores: 1 master CPU core, 5 CPU cores for the data fidelity terms (20 data-fidelity terms handled by each core), and 1 CPU core for the regularization term.
-To address each sub-problem in~\eqref{eq:problem-split-subcube}, Faceted HyperSARA uses 1 master CPU core, 5 CPU cores for the data fidelity terms, and 1 CPU core per facet ($\nfacet$ facets in total). \end{itemize}

-Note that for each experiment, the number of cores assigned to each group of cores in Faceted HyperSARA (\emph{i.e.} data and facet cores) has been chosen to ensure a reasonable balance between the different computing tasks.
+All algorithms have been run in the following configurations for the considered experiments, taking into account the different number of visibilities considered in the two simulation scenarios, and the extra parallelization flexibility offered by image faceting.